 Today the U.S. Environmental Protection Agency (EPA) proposed significant new use rules (SNUR) under Section 5(a)(2) of the Toxic Substances Control Act (TSCA) for two chemical substances that were the subject of premanufacture notices (PMN).
 EPA identified the substances generically as multi-walled carbon nanotubes and single-walled carbon nanotubes.
 According to the notice, these substances are subject to TSCA Section 5(e) consent orders issued by EPA.
 The consent orders require protective...

 On October 27-28, 2009, the Ninth Antimicrobial Workshop was held in Arlington, Virginia.
 The American Chemistry Council (ACC) Biocides Panel, the Consumer Specialty Products Association (CSPA), and ISSA sponsored the Workshop, which was conducted in coordination with the U.S. Environmental Protection Agency (EPA) Antimicrobials Division.
-The Workshop included presentations on the following topics: According to the Workshop organizers, the presentations will be available by the end of this week...
+The Workshop included presentations on the following topics: Eco-Claims for Disinfectants and Sanitizers; Current Activities/Future Directions for the EPA...

 November 4, 2009